Death and state funeral of Joseph Stalin: Other tributes

 Fearing their departure might encourage rivals within the ranks of the Party of Labour of Albania, neither Prime Minister Enver Hoxha nor Deputy Prime Minister Mehmet Shehu risked traveling to Moscow to attend the funeral, with Hoxha instead pledging eternal allegiance to the late Soviet leader.

 Guatemalan officials in the government of Jacobo Árbenz eulogized Stalin as a "great statesman and leader ... whose passing is mourned by all progressive men".
 The Guatemalan Congress paid tribute to Stalin with a "minute of silence".
+At the request of President Eisenhower, Secretary of State John Foster Dulles transmitted a message of condolence through the American Embassy to the Soviet Foreign Ministry.

 Church tributes

 After Stalin's death, Patriarch Alexy I composed a personal statement of condolence to the Soviet Council of Ministers:"His death is a heavy grief for our Fatherland and for all the people who inhabit it.
 The whole Russian Orthodox Church, which will never forget his benevolent attitude to Church needs, feels great sorrow at his death.
 The bright memory of him will live ineradicably in our hearts.
-Our Church proclaims eternal memory to him with a special feeling of abiding love."Other orthodox officials, including Nicholas (Yarushevich), attended the funeral and mourned for Stalin.
+Our Church proclaims eternal memory to him with a special feeling of abiding love."Alexy I also gave a eulogy on the day of Stalin's funeral.
+Other Orthodox officials, including Nicholas (Yarushevich), attended the funeral and mourned for Stalin.

+Aftermath

+Stalin left neither a designated successor nor a framework within which a peaceful transfer of power could take place.
+The Central Committee met on the day of his death, after which Malenkov, Beria, and Khrushchev emerged as the party's dominant figures.
+The system of collective leadership was restored, and measures introduced to prevent any one member from attaining autocratic domination.
+The collective leadership included eight senior members of the Presidium of the Central Committee of the Communist Party of the Soviet Union, namely Malenkov, Beria, Molotov, Kliment Voroshilov, Khrushchev, Nikolai Bulganin, Lazar Kaganovich and Anastas Mikoyan.
+Reforms to the Soviet system were immediately implemented.
+Economic reform scaled back the mass construction projects, placed a new emphasis on house building, and eased the levels of taxation on the peasantry to stimulate production.
+The new leaders sought rapprochement with Yugoslavia and a less hostile relationship with the U.S., and they pursued a negotiated end to the Korean War in July 1953.
+The doctors who had been imprisoned were released and the anti-Semitic purges ceased.
+A mass amnesty for certain categories of convicts was issued, halving the country's inmate population, while the state security and Gulag systems were reformed, with torture being banned in April 1953.